privacypass/challenge-bypass-extension/docs/CONFIG.md

 #### config["send-h2c-params"]

 A boolean that determines whether the contents of config["h2c-params"] should actually be sent to the server.
-This currently defaults to off for cfConfig because the data format for issue requests is sub-optimal, and sending these parameters incurs a larger overhead than required.